 Integration Considerations

-- Infrastructure costs for self-hosting
+- Infrastructure costs for operating the gateway

 - DevOps bandwidth for ongoing maintenance